-Guitar manufacturers need to make sure their craftsmanship and quality pieces of wood survive all the various conditions that musicians play them in.
+Guitar manufacturers need to ensure their craftsmanship and quality pieces of wood survive all the various conditions musicians play them in.

-Guitars are made to be played, so over time, normal wear and tear must be expected, as potential damage to the guitar.
+Guitars are made to be played, so normal wear and tear must be expected over time, as potential damage to the guitar.
 Even difficult picking (digging in) can leave scratches or even chips in the wood of a guitar over time.